igr/blog/src/content/posts/2025-05-20-aggregations/index.md

 Using a collection in this way reflects a form of primitive obsession: a common code smell.
 Every time we use a collection, we implicitly omit the specification of what that collection represents.
 It could be all players, active players, the top five players, etc. Each of these is different, yet they are all modeled the same way: as a collection, distinguished only by the field or variable name.

-From the `Team`'s perspective, there's no difference between containing a `Player[]` or a single `Player`—both establish a strong, composite relationship.
+From the `Team`'s perspective, there's no difference between containing a `Player[]` or a single `Player` - both establish a strong, composite relationship.
 In the `Team`–`Player[]` model, while `Team` may act as an aggregate for `Player`, it becomes a composite with respect to the `Player[]`.
 This implicitly strengthens the relationship between these two domain types.

 To summarize: using a collection to implement an aggregation between a "whole" and its "parts" effectively creates a composite relationship between the "whole" and the "part-collection."
 And that's problematic.